kubernetes/website/content/en/blog/_posts/2020-07-27-kubernetes-1-17-release-interview.md

 **ADAM GLICK: On top of all of the release work that was going on, there was also KubeCon that happened.
 And you were involved in the [contributor summit](https://github.com/kubernetes/community/tree/master/events/2019/11-contributor-summit).
 How was the summit?**

 GUINEVERE SAENGER: This was the first contributor summit where we had an organized events team with events organizing leads, and handbooks, and processes.
-And I have heard from multiple people-- this is just word of mouth-- that it was their favorite contributor summit ever.
+And I have heard from multiple people— this is just word of mouth— that it was their favorite contributor summit ever.

 **CRAIG BOX: Was someone allocated to hat production?
 [Everyone had sailor hats](https://flickr.com/photos/143247548@N03/49093218951/).**